Adults can come to camp too, for a week or a weekend.

 These camps are ideal for beginner riders wanting some intensive training in an informal environment.

 Beginners starting from the ground up are welcome.
 More advanced students can work on dressage and jumping techniques

-and enjoy the challenge of the cross-country course.
+and enjoy the challenge of riding outside the arena.

 The week culminates in a Horse Show, so there is plenty of fun for

 Campers are encouraged to help each other and to form a solid team.